aba20/tavel-guide/README.md

 I used three differnet apis for weather city infos, and photos.
 I used Router to like the pages.

+# Bootstrap:
+I used it for bar navigation styling and attractoins component to style them in little squares

 # Favourit part:
 I liked how compoenet can be used in many uses or pages that you like.
 Also APIs save me a lot of time, so I do not have to write or search cities photos.